FAU-Inf2/kwikshop-android/README.md

 - [Joda Time](http://www.joda.org/joda-time/), licensed under the Apache License, Version 2.0

+Some portions of the the [Fablab Android app](https://github.com/FAU-Inf2/fablab-android), licensed under the Apache License, Version 2.0 were used in this application

 The build-process is based on gradle and uses the following third-party plugins (as well as the standard android build plugin):